 Furthermore, we analyze the finite-size scaling of the EE as shown in Fig.~\ref{fig:1d}(c).
 Except for the insulator state, we find that the scaling behavior accurately satisfies the logarithmic function Eq.~(\ref{eq:Exact_SA}).
-Besides, $c$ is proportional to the number $N_f$ of Fermi points as shown in Fig.~\ref{fig:1d}(d), except near the transition point (the exceptional point), where strong singularity exists.
+Besides, $c$ is proportional to the number $N_f$ of Fermi points as shown in Fig.~\ref{fig:1d}(d), except near the transition point (the exceptional point), where strong singularity obstructs the calculation of the EE.
 Thus the above results provide strong evidence that the asymptotic formula Eq.~(\ref{eq:Exact_SA}) is still valid for general 1D non-Hermitian free fermionic systems.

 To confirm this point, we study the cases with different fillings of the model described by Eq.~(\ref{Eq:H1d}), which form a more complicated structure of the Fermi surface.
 Fig.~\ref{fig:1d_cmpx}(a) shows the results of $c$ change with $\gamma$ in the $1/4$-filling case, where the model is the Eq.~(\ref{Eq:H1d}) with $2$-sublattice.
 As shown in the inset of the Fig.~\ref{fig:1d_cmpx}(a), with $\gamma$ increases, the Fermi sea splits into two pieces, and the number of Fermi points doubles.
 As a result, one can observe that $c$ changes from $c=1$ to $c=2$ and keep the proportional relation on the number of Fermi points.
 For the half-filling case of the 3-sublattice model described by Eq.~(\ref{Eq:H1d}), the proportional relation is varified again, as shown in Fig.~\ref{fig:1d_cmpx}(b).